 It is also good to note that leopard geckos are more active during the night.

-If you have bright lights in the enclosure that create a day and night cycle, you should have hides in the tank so that your leopard gecko can hide and sleep in complete darkness during the day when the lights are switched on.
+If you have bright lights in the enclosure that create a day and night cycle, you should have hides in the

 The same goes for bright lights in the room where the enclosure is located.
 These lights can be too distracting to your leos and they might just end up not getting enough rest due to too much brightness if your leo does not have dark hides.